 Samuel Nkrumah Boampong

-Gould Fellow ● Fisk University ’18
+Gould Fellow ● PhD student, University of Missouri

 I came to the U.S. from Ghana to experience a rich undergraduate education and research.
 At the MSRP program, I learned so much from fellow summer students and even the people I met on my way to lab.
 I really love the way the infinite corridor comes to life with all different kinds of people, some immersed in scientific work and others just appreciating the beauty of it.
 People with different backgrounds and personalities are brought together by their scientific pursuits to answer fundamental and important questions.